top of page

 • 4 min read

-Social media and lifestyle magazines have turned gluten – a protein in wheat, rye and barley and to a lesser degree, oats – into a dietary villain.
+Social media and lifestyle magazines have turned gluten—a protein found in wheat, rye, barley, and to a lesser degree, oats—into a dietary villain.

-Diagnosed as a coeliac in 1961 (yes, I am the original zombie), I have lived a GF life since 3yo.
-I am very thankfull for the Peadatrician who was light years ahead of his time.
+Diagnosed as a coeliac in 1961 (yes, I am the original zombie), I have lived a gluten-free life since I was three years old.
+I am very thankful for the paediatrician who was light years ahead of his time.

-Thanks to the villification of gluten I can now eat / indulge in foods I thought would never be possible.
+Thanks to the vilification of gluten, I can now eat and indulge in foods I thought would never be possible.
 HAZZARR!!

 Athletes and celebrities have promoted gluten-free eating as the secret to better health and performance.

-Our review in The Lancet published today challenges that idea.
+Our review in The Lancet01533-8/abstract) published today challenges that idea.
 Your gluten sensitivity might be something else entirely.

-But people with gut or other symptoms after eating foods containing gluten can test negative for coeliac disease or wheat allergy.
+Coeliac disease occurs when the body’s immune system attacks itself after someone eats gluten.
+This leads to inflammation and damage to the gut.
+However, people with gut or other symptoms after eating gluten can test negative for coeliac disease or wheat allergy.
 They are said to have non-coeliac gluten sensitivity.

 Our study combined more than 58 studies covering symptom changes and possible ways they could arise.
 These included studying the immune system, gut barrier, microbes in the gut, and psychological explanations.

-Across studies, gluten-specific reactions were uncommon and, when they occurred, changes in symptoms were usually small.
-Many participants who believed they were “gluten sensitive” reacted equally – or more strongly – to a placebo.
+Across studies, gluten-specific reactions were uncommon.
+When they occurred, changes in symptoms were usually small.
+Many participants who believed they were “gluten sensitive” reacted equally—or more strongly—to a placebo.

-One landmark trial looked at the role of fermentable carbohydrates (known as FODMAPs) in people who said they were sensitive to gluten (but didn’t have coeliac disease).
-When people ate a low-FODMAP diet – avoiding foods such as certain fruits, vegetables, legumes and cereals – their symptoms improved, even when gluten was reintroduced.
+One landmark trial looked at the role of fermentable carbohydrates (known as FODMAPs) in people who said they were sensitive to gluten but didn’t have coeliac disease.
+When people ate a low-FODMAP diet, avoiding certain fruits, vegetables, legumes, and cereals, their symptoms improved—even when gluten was reintroduced.

-Another showed fructans – a type of FODMAP in wheat, onion, garlic and other foods – caused more bloating and discomfort than gluten itself.
+Another study found that fructans—a type of FODMAP in wheat, onion, garlic, and other foods—caused more bloating and discomfort than gluten itself.

-This suggests most people who feel unwell after eating gluten are sensitive to something else.
-This could be FODMAPs such as fructans, or other wheat proteins.
+This suggests that most people who feel unwell after eating gluten are sensitive to something else.
+This could be FODMAPs such as fructans or other wheat proteins.
 Another explanation could be that symptoms reflect a disorder in how the gut interacts with the brain, similar to irritable bowel syndrome.

 Some people may be truly sensitive to gluten.
 However, current evidence suggests this is uncommon.

-A consistent finding is how expecting to have symptoms profoundly shapes people’s symptoms.
-This in itself is a conversation in the application of healthcare and the power of the mind.
+A consistent finding is how expecting to have symptoms profoundly shapes people’s experiences.
+This is a significant conversation in healthcare and the power of the mind.

-Brain-imaging research supports this, showing that expectation and emotion activate brain regions involved in pain and how we perceive threats.
+Brain-imaging research supports this, showing that expectation and emotion activate brain regions involved in pain and perception of threats.
 This can heighten sensitivity to normal gut sensations.

 These are real physiological responses.